Listen to this article:

 Bird of Paradise

-This challenging balancing pose requires open hips and shoulders and immense balance and concentration.
+This challenging balancing pose requires open hips and shoulders, immense balance, and concentration.
 Try using a strap if you cannot bind your arms or have tight hips or shoulders.

 - With the hands clasped (or holding a strap), look to your front foot and step your back foot forward next to the front foot.